huzaifakhter/Ollama-Gradio/README.md

 Run **Llama 3.2** or any **Ollama** model
 **Gradio UI** for easy interaction
 Lightweight & simple setup
+Saves the history in json format, then reloads it when app runs again.

 ## Installation
 Make sure you have downloaded Ollama; if not, <a href="https://ollama.com/download" target="_blank">Visit Here</a>